Mary Somerset, Duchess of Beaufort (sportswoman): Later life

 During World War II, her aunt, Queen Mary, reluctantly decided to live with Mary and her husband at Badminton House, Gloucestershire.
 Queen Mary's staff occupied most of the house.
 After she left, Mary was asked which part of the house her aunt had lived in during her stay, to which she replied: "She lived in all of it."

 The Duchess and her husband were both keen equestrians.
 In 1947, he began the Badminton Horse Trials at their home.

 In 1968, Mary sat for a portrait by Cecil Beaton which is now in the photograph collection at the National Portrait Gallery, London.
 She was appointed a Commander of the Most Venerable Order of the Hospital of St. John of Jerusalem (CStJ).

 Mary was widowed and became the dowager duchess in 1984.
 She continued to live at Badminton House, where she would occasionally sit in the staterooms to answer questions from tourists.

+Death

 Mary died on 23 June 1987 at the age of 90, having lived with dementia in her later years.
 She is buried at St Michael and All Angels Church, Badminton.